 1. Arrive Early & Settle Your Mind

-This extra window gives you time to:
+This extra window helps you:

-- Store your belongings calmly.
+- Store your belongings calmly

-2. Use Your Scratch Paper Wisely
+2. Use Allowed Note-Taking Material Wisely

-- Note lecture points and transitions during Listening.
+- Note key points during Listening

 3. Focus on Your Screen, Not on Others